MLOps-Group-2/Breast_Cancer_Segmentation/reports/README.md

 >
 > Answer:

-Despite the Compute Engine being the backbone of GCP we did not utilize it directly since we decided to launch our model training using Vertex AI.
-In Vertex AI we used VMs like the XXX to do the training.
+Initially we decided to not use Compute Engine and instead use Vertex AI.
+However, we encountered massive quota issues when trying to run our training on Vertex AI.
+Therfore we also implemented a variant to train on Compute Engine, where we launch a docker container on a VM to train our model.
+The instances we used are e.g. n2-standard-8.

 ### Question 19